 4.1.
 Pablo Picasso

-Pablo Picasso was among the most famous Spanish painters of the 20th century who became the most well-known name in the modern era of art.
-No other artist in history could make such an impact on the art world that he had a mass following of fans.
+Pablo Picasso was among the most famous Spanish painters of the 20th century and became the most well-known name in the modern era of art.
+No other artist in history could impact the art world such that he had a mass following of fans.

-Being a creator of 20,000 paintings, drawings, sculptures, ceramics, and other items, he produced work in an astonishing artistic style.
+He created 20,000 paintings, drawings, sculptures, ceramics, and other items, producing work in an astonishing artistic style.
 Gifted with exceptional artistic talent, he co-founded the cubist movement and invented collage.
 He was among the most influential artists in the world.

 4.2.
 Enrique Iglesias